-Using graywater to irrigate landscape plants can conserve water and electricity and reduce water bills by recycling water otherwise destined for a wastewater treatment plant.
+Using grawater to irrigate landscape plants can conserve water and electricity and reduce water bills by recycling water otherwise destined for a wastewater treatment plant.
 Since an estimated 30 to 50 percent of home water use produces graywater, significant savings can be realized.
 A typical household (2.6 people) produces an average of 90 gallons of graywater each day.
-While most systems will not supply enough water to irrigate an entire traditionally landscaped yard, most can supply 1/2 to 3/4 of the water required by a drip-irrigated, water-efficient landscape with limited or no turf.
+While most graywater systems will not supply enough irrigation water to irrigate an entire traditionally landscaped yard, most can supply up to 3/4 of the water required by a drip-irrigated, water-efficient landscape with limited or no turf.

-The potential risks should be carefully evaluated before deciding to install a graywater recycling system.
+The potential risks should be carefully evaluated before deciding whether to install a graywater recycling system.
 Graywater varies substantially in quality and potential risks from site to site.
-Many household cleaning products contain dyes, bleach, chlorine, sodium, boron and phosphate, which can pose significant human and environmental health concerns and injure or kill plants at high dosages over a short period or smaller dosages over a long period.
+Many household cleaning products, shampoos, soaps and detergents contain dyes, bleach, chlorine, sodium, boron and phosphate, which can pose significant human and environmental health concerns.
+They can also injure and even kill plants at high dosages over a short period or smaller dosages over a longer period.

 Impact of Graywater on Human Health

-Because of recent changes regarding graywater reuse under California and other state statutes, research pertaining to long-term impacts and risks of graywater reuse on human health, plant health, soil chemistry and ground and surface water quality is very limited.
+Because of the recent changes regarding graywater reuse under California and other state statutes, research pertaining to the long-term impacts and risks of graywater reuse on human health, plant health, soil chemistry, and ground and surface water quality is very limited.
 A review of current research-based information follows.

 Research examining the microbial constituency of graywater indicates that direct contact with graywater can pose a health risk to humans.
-Pathogens can enter graywater through food sources in the kitchen (which is why graywater generated from kitchen sinks and dishwashers is not recommended).
-Because pathogens can also enter graywater through fecal matter, avoid water contaminated by dirty diapers.
+Pathogens can enter graywater through food sources in the kitchen, which is why use of graywater generated from kitchen sinks and dishwashers is not recommended.
+Also, because pathogens can enter graywater through fecal matter, avoid water contaminated by dirty diapers.

-Graywater should not be applied directly to edible plants or root crops.
+Graywater should not be applied directly to edible plant parts or root crops.
 To be safe, it should be applied only to nonedible ornamental plants.
 Avoid splashing graywater on neighboring edible plants.
-Also, graywater should not be applied using sprinkler systems, since droplets containing harmful microbes can become suspended in the air and breathed.
+Graywater should not be applied through sprinkler systems, since droplets containing harmful microbes can become suspended in the air and breathed.

-Impact of Graywater on Soil Chemistry and Water Quality
+Impact of Grawater on Soil Chemistry and Water Quality

-Limited research exists that addresses the fate of microorganisms found in graywater and the impacts on indigenous soil microorganisms, soil chemistry and water quality.
-Soil, rock and other materials that serve as filters can significantly diminish the threat of water pollution from graywater use.
+Limited research exists that addresses the fate of mircroorganisms found in graywater and their impact on indigenous soil microorganisms, soil chemistry and water quality.
+Infiltration through soil, rock and other materials that serve as filters can significantly diminish the threat of water pollution from graywater use.
 Unfiltered graywater accumulating in surface water and graywater seepage into neaby wells can diminish water quality.

 Impact of Graywater on Plant Health